 Centromedia has released Falcon 4 Patch 1.06d.
 It’s a free application that patches MacSoft’s version of Falcon 4 to the 1.06d update.
 With the new update Air Combat Maneuvering Instrumentation (ACMI) works again, and other changes help to make the game more stable, hand joysticks better, free memory, and much more.

 Bullseye Software has released a Mac OS X-only version of FreeCell, the popular solitaire card game.
 A demo version can be downloaded — your first 50 games are free, and it costs $20 to register.

 MonkeyByte.com has announced

-for its space strategy game, Galactica: Anno Dominari.
+an unusual promotion for its space strategy game, Galactica: Anno Dominari.
 If you buy the game on CD, you’ll get free “Space Food Sticks” too.